 Dallas-Fort Worth experts weigh in on what's next for commercial real estate

-It's been over two months since most of North Texas began feeling the impact from the coronavirus pandemic.
-Since then, plenty has happened, but there is still a lack of clarity as we move forward on into May.
+It's been over three months since most of North Texas began feeling the impact from the coronavirus pandemic.
+Since then, plenty has happened, but there is still a lack of clarity as we move forward on into the long Texas Summer.

 As different segments of the area economy are being affected, the Dallas Business Journal checked in with Texas experts in retail, office and industrial real estate to share their thoughts about the current environment and what things could look like moving forward: